 Officers are assigned to two divisions; Operations and Support.
 The Operations Division is the most visible component of the police department.
 Headed by a Deputy Police Chief and supervised by four patrol sergeants and one tactical sergeant, 35 patrol and tactical officers are responsible for responding to criminal complaints, traffic complaints, and miscellaneous calls for service in addition to providing high visibility patrol to residential and commercial properties on a daily basis.

 Police Department employees are expected to conduct themselves professionally.
-If you have a complaint about a police employee conducted themselves in an inappropriate manner, you may request to speak with the on-duty watch commander by calling 9-1-1 or visiting the police department.
+If you have a complaint about a police employee conducting themselves in an inappropriate manner, in that case, you may request to speak with the on-duty watch commander by calling 9-1-1 or visiting the police department.
 It should be noted, however, that the professional demeanor of a police employee is dictated by the circumstances facing that employee.
 Police brevity and a lack of expression are often the basis for unfounded complaints of discourteous conduct.

 According to the Illinois Vehicle Code, bicyclists are considered vehicles and are permitted to ride in the street.
-Bicyclists are required to follow the rules of the road in the same way as a motorized vehicle, but do have the right to utilize streets for riding.
+Bicyclists are required to follow the rules of the road in the same way as a motorized vehicles but have the right to use streets for riding.
 The village cannot force usage of the bike paths.

-Be prepared to provide the dispatcher with as much information as possible, such as vehicle make and model and license plate, so that the officers may properly respond to your call.
+Be prepared to provide the dispatcher with as much information as possible, such as vehicle make, model, and license plate, so that the officers can properly respond to your call.

-Yes, we do allow residents and others to ride along with police officers as time and personnel availability permit.
-In order to ride along, you must fill out the ride along application and sign the waiver.
+Yes, we allow residents and others to ride along with police officers as time and personnel availability permit.
+In order to ride along, you must fill out the ride-along application and sign the waiver.
 Return both documents to the Police Department.
-The application will be forwarded to the Deputy Chief of Operations for review, approval and scheduling.
+The application will be forwarded to the Deputy Chief of Operations for review, approval, and scheduling.

 If your vehicle has been towed and the officer indicated that your car will be released to you, you can contact the arresting officer.
 If the police officer indicates that your car has been seized, please call the Tactical Sergeant at 630-960-8918 or visit the Police Department Station and ask to speak to the Tactical Sergeant.
-The department is located at 1 Plaza Dr. Woodridge, IL 60517
+The department is located at 7215 Janes Avenue, Woodridge, IL 60517